kwasig/aigen/README.md

 ### Agent Docker

 Isolated execution environment for every agent - with browser automation, code interpreter, file system access, tool integration, and security features.
+Browser automation can introduce overhead, so it can be disabled by setting `ENABLE_BROWSER_TOOL=false` in the backend environment.

 ### Supabase Database